-STATUS OF BIRDS Breeding Bird Survey and Christmas Bird Count data show that since 1970, there has been an approximate 2 billion overall loss of birds from the North American breeding population.
+STATUS OF BIRDS Breeding Bird Survey and Christmas Bird Count data show that since 1970, there has been an approximate 3 billion overall loss of birds from the North American breeding population.
 Further, the U.S. WatchList identifies 270 specific bird species and subspecies as being of particular conservation concern.
 Comparable data has not yet been developed for the Americas as a whole.

 AMERICAN BIRD CONSERVANCY RESPONSE

 CONSERVATION OUTCOMES

-To address declining bird populations, ABC has initially identified 52 priority BirdScapes through which we are delivering, or plan to deliver, large landscape-scale habitat conservation projects to stabilize and restore migratory and other bird populations (ABC is currently active in 21 of these BirdScapes).
+To address declining bird populations, ABC has initially identified 94 priority BirdScapes through which we are delivering, or plan to deliver, large landscape-scale habitat conservation projects to stabilize and restore migratory and other bird populations (ABC is currently active in 24 of these BirdScapes).
 Six examples are provided on the following page.

-In the U.S., ABC works extensively through and with Migratory Bird Joint Ventures (JVs) and their partners to conserve bird habitats.
-The total area with improved management implemented by JV partners in JVs where ABC staff played a significant role in planning and/or conservation delivery from 2007 to 2017 was over 6.4 million acres in the U.S.
+In the U.S., ABC works extensively with Migratory Bird Joint Ventures (JVs) and their partners to conserve bird habitat.
+The total area with improved management implemented by JV partners in JVs where ABC staff played a significant role in planning and/or conservation delivery from 2007 to 2018 was 7.6 million acres.
+(Acreage data is calculated yearly.
+This Scorecard reflects acreage data through 2018.)